Wulf2k/DaS-PC-MPChan/Readme.md

 You can also manually connect to a specific player like this:
 1. Make sure you are connected to less than 20 nodes.
 You might want to disable DCSM-Net, so you get less nodes.
-2. Obtain the other player's SteamID64 (it should start with 7).
+2. Obtain the other player's SteamID64 (it should start with 7 or 0110).
 You can do this by pasting the url of their profile into <https://steamid.io/>.
 2. Copy the SteamID64 into the `Target Steam64 ID` field.
 3. Click `Attempt Connection`
 4. After a few seconds, they should appear in the `Active` tab.